 -Brush his own teeth and hair, independently wipes nose and puts tissue in the trash, washes himself with a cloth and soap

 -Uses the toilet independently and is night-time trained

-*Use visuals: Alice will learn faster when all the steps of a particular task, such as brushing teeth, are illustrated sequentially with small pictures.
+- Use visuals: Children will learn faster when all the steps of a particular task, such as brushing teeth, are illustrated sequentially with small pictures.
 Click here for some pre-created visual schedules for self care routines.
 Cut out the pictures and attach them to board with Velcro.
-At first, point to each image just before helping Alice do the action, then assist her in taking it off the board.
+At first, point to each image just before helping the child do the action, then assist her in taking it off the board.
 As she gets the knack of this, fade back your assistance incrementally until she’s following the visual schedule without your help.

-*Fade your involvement (prompts): As you point to the pictures, it may be tempting to tell Alice how to do something, but avoid verbal instructions.
-Some kiddos become dependent on a parent’s words and have a hard time doing tasks without hearing dad’s voice.
+2. Fade your involvement (prompts): As you point to the pictures, it may be tempting to tell Alice how to do something, but avoid verbal instructions.
+Some kiddos become dependent on an adult’s words and have a hard time doing tasks without hearing the therapist’s or parent’s voice.
 Instead, start off by putting your hands over hers and helping her wipe her nose or pull down her pants.
 This gives her the feeling of what to do.
 When she seems to have the motion down pat, stand back and let her try to do it herself, stepping in to quietly hand-over-hand help her only when she is having a hard time.
 Then scale back your involvement to merely a point or gentle tug up on her pants to remind her to pull up after the potty.
 Become hands-off as soon as Alice has got it, letting the visual schedule guide her instead, so she understands that she has the ability do it like a big girl!
 Once she’s completely independent with her routine, you can put the visual schedule away or fade it into a smaller schedule or a simple text schedule.

 Image courtesy by AKARAKINGDOMS at FreeDigitalPhotos.net